 Ho ho ho!!
 I don’t know about you, but I always indulge a little bit during the holidays.
-And why shouldn’t I enjoy some yummy food?
+And why shouldn’t I enjoy some yummy food this time of year?
 Christmas ham, ravioli, pecan pie, baked sweet potatoes with cranberries and apples, and mmmm Christmas sangria.
 They are all things I don’t really eat during the year, so at Christmas I taste a little bit of EVERYTHING.

 But what I don’t do is skimp out on my fitness routine.
-I know I will feel better if I keep up with my workouts, and this year I created a special bonus workout just for Christmas Eve!
+I know I will feel better if I keep up with my workouts, and this year I created a special bonus workout just for the holiday season!
 So if you’re looking for a way to prep for all of those extra calories, try out my 25 Days of Christmas Workout.
 This fun and festive workout routine is the perfect way to balance holiday indulgence with fitness!

 25 Days of Christmas Workout